RacingTadpole/django-private-media/README.txt

 Using django-private-media, you can also specify a PRIVATE_MEDIA_ROOT and PRIVATE_MEDIA_URL.
 Private files or images are uploaded using the provided PrivateMediaStorage() storage class.
 They are served by a view which checks the user's authorization before serving them.

-Currently there are only two options for serving them, a default server useful for development, and Apache's XSendFile.
+There are now three options for serving them, a default server useful for development, Apache's XSendFile, and nginx.
 Setting up XSendFile at Webfaction (for example) is covered `here <http://community.webfaction.com/questions/12205/serving-static-files-with-django-using-xsendfile>`_.
 By adapting code from Stephan Foulis's django-filer it would be easy to add an nginx server.

 Motivation
 ----------